 Tēnā koutou katoa

-On behalf of the Waitaha Canterbury Regional Skills Leadership Group (RSLG), we are delighted to introduce the 2022 Canterbury Regional Workforce Plan.
+On behalf of the Waitaha Canterbury Regional Skills Leadership Group (RSLG), we are pleased to introduce the 2023 update of the Canterbury Regional Workforce Plan (RWP).

-- We want to develop a workforce that has the right skills and capability to support Canterbury’s current and future labour market demands.
+- We have a workforce that has the right skills and capability to support Canterbury’s current and future labour market demands.

-- We want to see everyone have equitable access to the support needed to grow and navigate within the labour market in all stages of a working life.
+- Everyone has equitable access to the support needed to grow and navigate within the labour market in all stages of a working life.

-- We want to support all of our workplaces to be worker-friendly, safe, and inclusive, and so that both employees and employers can thrive.
+- All of our workplaces are worker-friendly, safe, and inclusive, and so that both employees and employers can thrive.

-The process of developing this strategy has been one of partnership and collaboration.
-We are extremely grateful to the many colleagues from industry, the education and training sector, rangatahi, intermediaries, and enterprises who have participated in the development of our areas of focus.
+The process of developing this plan has again been one of partnership and collaboration.
+We are very grateful to our colleagues from iwi, industry, the education and training sector, membership bodies, trade unions, community and other enterprises who have participated in its development.